FizzyGalacticus/chunky-promise/README.md

 # chunky-promise

 `chunky-promise` offers the ability to split up operations/function calls over data into chunks.
 For example, this is very useful if you need to make network/api requests for each entry in a large data set.
-This **can** be used to synchronous operations, but do keep in mind that `chunky-promise` does return a `Promise` object.
+This **can** be used to perform synchronous operations, but do keep in mind that `chunky-promise` does return a `Promise` object.

 ## Installation